The Secret to Being Really Good at Doing Anything: "BASICS"

 5. Build Competence: Knowing the basics of a skill enhances consistency and proficiency, as you’re not just following steps or instructions but truly comprehending the process.

 Remember, when it comes to effective performance, there is no substitute for the application of the basics.
-If you want to be really good at doing anything, keep things simple and get really good at doing the basics that CAUSE the desired effect.
+If you want to be really good at doing anything, keep things simple and get really good at doing the basics that CAUSE the effect.